charlenemandimutsira-bit/untoh_test/pages/acknowledgements.md

 {% include feature/jumbotron.html objectid="https://www.colorhexa.com/059033.png" %}

+## Acknowledgements

-## We'd like to give a Huge **Texas** Thank You To:
+## *We'd like to give a Huge* :star: Texas :star: *Thank You To*:

-- The University of North Texas Special Collections Team
+:sparkle: The University of North Texas Special Collections Team
-- The University of North Texas Oral History Program
+:sparkle: The University of North Texas Oral History Program
-- The Portal to Texas History and The Business Archives Project
+:sparkle: The Portal to Texas History and The Business Archives Project
+:sparkle: Our Digital Libraries professor, Dr. Palacios

+For allowing us to process, arrange, and exhibit the digital materials from UNT's Business Archives Project for our Digital Libraries Final Project.
+Thank you for investing in our growth as budding librarians, archivists, and information professionals.
+We all appreciate it.

+Sincerely,

+Meggie Do, Emily Acuna, Tessa Mitterhoff, and Charlene Mandimutsira